rosicrucianom/rosicrucianom.github.io/melchisedek.md

 * The **BREAD** as LIFE's symbol regenerated in the **SEED**.
 * And the **WINE**, _christic_ knowledge symbol, made by **TRANSMUTATION**.

-MELCHISEDEK (MELQUISEDEC), the Supreme Great MASTER of the ROSICRUCIAN ORDER, became VISHNU'S FIRST AVATAR and was known in all the orb as the DIVINE SNAKE over whose SEVEN HEADS flame as igneous flames the SACRED VOWELS contained in OANNES.
+MELCHISEDEK (MELQUISEDEC), the Supreme Great MASTER of the ROSICRUCIAN ORDER, became VISHNU'S FIRST AVATAR, and was known in all the orb as the DIVINE SNAKE, over whose SEVEN HEADS the SACRED VOWELS contained in OANNES burn as igneous flames.

 OANNES is the FISH MAN, the SEMI-GOD, VISHNU'S FIRST AVATARA, who comes out of the sea, from the august waters' abyss.